 Time Sheets: Students are paid on a biweekly basis using online time sheets which must be turned in by 4:30pm on alternate Fridays.
 The due date and time are printed on each time sheet; if it is not received in the office by that time, the hours will be paid on the following payroll.
 Additionally, if the time sheet is not completed correctly, it will be returned to the student and the hours may not be paid until the following pay period.
 The lab supervisor must sign the time sheet.

 Overtime not allowed: It is the policy of the Graduate School and both the Molecular Biology and Molecular Virology labs to limit student employment to 40 hours a week in all student appointments on campus, even during the summer months - be sure students understand this.
-During school sessions in which the student is enrolled, we encourage you to limit the hours to approximately 20 per week.
+During school sessions in which the student is enrolled, we encourage you to limit the hours to no more than 20 per week.

 International Student: Additional policies apply to non-resident alien students, based on their visa types.
 Students on F-1 visas may be employed on campus for up to 20 hours a week during the academic term and up to 40 hours a week during holiday periods.
-Student on J-1 visas have the same hourly limitations, and must also present a letter from the j-1 sponsor granting them work permission.
+Student on J-1 visas have the same hourly limitations, and must also present a letter from the J-1 sponsor granting them work permission.

 Additional policies: The Supervisor should be present during the student’s work hours.
 Shifts of four hours should include a 15 minute paid break.
 For 8-hour workdays, a minimum 30 minutes of unpaid lunch break is required.
+For some Bock Labs student positions, primarily the dish cleaning assistants, the student may work shifts when there is no supervisor in the area or building.
+A clear line of contact and good training must be provided so the students know the proper response to problems or malfunctions with the equipment.

 The above policies are subject to change, so please consult with Marcia or Kim if you have any questions.